icecube/FIRESONG/README.md

 Bexco, Busan, Korea.

 # Instructions
-Set up the enviromental error FIRESONG so export FIRESONG=/location/of/firesong/
+Set up the enviromental error FIRESONG so (say bash) export FIRESONG=/location/of/firesong/

 This is needed to read data files (e.g. exposure data from IceCube)